Board of County Commissioners goals and policy directives 2023

 Economic Development

-- Promote economic development around the Rifle Garfield County Airport to leverage opportunities with private industry such as hangar development, with general aviation activities and with government entities such as the Center of Excellence for Advanced Technology Aerial Firefighting, the Unmanned Aerial Vehicle Training Facility, the Upper Colorado River Interagency Fire Management Unit, and the SEAT base.
+- Promote economic development around the Rifle-Garfield County Airport to leverage opportunities with private industry such as hangar development with general aviation activities and with government entities such as the Center of Excellence for Advanced Technology Aerial Firefighting, the Unmanned Aerial Vehicle Training Facility, the Upper Colorado River Interagency Fire Management Unit, and the SEAT base.

 - Participate in community discussions and work sessions on affordable and attainable housing through land use decisions, policies, programs and collaboration with non-profits and private enterprise.
 Continue to evaluate opportunities to reduce obstacles such as development fee waivers to the development of affordable housing.
+Continue the use and support of private activity bond allocations to benefit home ownership in Garfield County specifically for single-family mortgage loans to low-and moderate-income families administered through Colorado Housing and Finance Authority (CHFA).

 - Continue to support the agriculture industry and promote the county’s agricultural heritage through policies, decisions and programs on land use, noxious weeds, farm-to-table programs, water policies and educational programs.

-- Continue to support and partner with the Bookcliff, Mount Sopris, and South Side Conservation Districts and through collaboration and cost sharing programs with Natural Resource Conservation Services.
+- Continue to support and partner with the Bookcliff, Mount Sopris and South Side Conservation Districts and through collaboration and cost sharing programs with Natural Resource Conservation Services.

 Federal, State and Local Policy Agenda

-- Advance the interests of the county through leadership, policy development and active representation in the National Association of Counties (WIR), Colorado Counties, Inc., Club 20, and the Associated Governments of Northwest Colorado.
+- Advance the interests of the County through leadership, policy development and active representation in the National Association of Counties (WIR), Colorado Counties, Inc., Club 20, and the Associated Governments of Northwest Colorado.

-- Advocate for the sustainability of the Federal PILT, severance tax, federal mineral lease, Secure Rural Schools funding programs and RS 2477 legislation in Congress.
+- Advocate for the sustainability of the Federal PILT, severance tax, Federal Mineral Lease, Secure Rural Schools funding programs and RS 2477 legislation in Congress.

 - Continue to participate and collaborate in various rule making efforts undertaken by the Colorado Oil & Gas Conservation Commission and the Colorado Department of Public Health & Environment including engaging the 23-member Western and Rural Local Governments Coalition.